How to Do a T-Test in Python

 The t-statistic is a measure that shows the difference between the sample mean and the hypothesized population mean.
 The greater the absolute value of the t-statistic, the larger the difference between the two means.

 The p-value is a probability that measures the evidence against the null hypothesis.
-A smaller p-value indicates stronger evidence in favor of the alternative hypothesis.
+A smaller p-value indicates stronger evidence against the null hypothesis.
 If the p-value is less than our chosen significance level (0.05 in this case), we reject the null hypothesis, suggesting there is a significant difference between the sample mean and the hypothesized population mean.

 If the p-value is greater than our significance level, we fail to reject the null hypothesis, suggesting there is no significant difference between the sample mean and the hypothesized population mean.